shubhadiprahul/scraping-with-nodejs/README.md

 # scraping-with-nodejs
-I'm scraped latest stories from the website `htttp://time.com/`
+I'm scraped latest stories from the website.

+`htttp://time.com/`

 I'm scraped with `request` and `cheerio` and I'm also use `express` for creating server .